 “Hablemos: Speaking Spanish Together” sessions begin Monday, Sept.
 29 in the Interdisciplinary Resource Center, Room 131, the Center for [email protected] Studies.
 Sessions are from 5 to 7 p.m. each Monday through Dec.
 1. The sessions include instruction on the basics or beginning levels.
 In addition to learning Spanish, the sessions will offer participants the opportunity to increase their understanding of the distinct cultures of [email protected] in the U.S. The instruction also will link participants to the center’s ongoing cultural, film and learning activities.

-Eric Warner, a faculty member in the Languages and Literature department in Ferris’ College of Arts and Sciences, will offer instruction in a community environment.
+Eric Warner, a faculty member in the Languages and Literature department in Ferris’ College of Arts, Sciences and Education, will offer instruction in a community environment.
 While the course is non-credit bearing, it is designed to create a community that is more engaged with the language and culture of Michigan’s [email protected] community.

 “The Center for [email protected] Studies fosters a welcoming environment to explore and celebrate [email protected] communities and cultures for faculty, staff, students and community members,” said Jessica Cruz, CLS assistant director.
 “Hablemos, for example, offers an opportunity to acquire Spanish conversational skills while learning about [email protected] communities in the U.S. Participants will be connected to additional learning opportunities provided by CLS via campus and community events, such as [email protected] film nights.”